Saturday, September 28, 2024

 1. Polycystic disease of the kidney.

-1. Polycystic disease of ovary.
+1. Polycystic disease of the ovary.

 If an ovary contains more than 20 cysts (follicles), it is termed polycystic ovary; if in addition, the woman has hirsutism and insulin resistance, an excess of androgen hormone activities and disruption of the anterior pituitary negative feedback loop then the condition is called Polycystic Ovary syndrome.
 It is an autosomal dominant inherited disease.
 Patients have scant menstruation, infertility, facial and body hair of male pattern, diabetes mellitus2, hypertension, obesity and more incidence of cardiovascular disease.
 If not properly treated, generally develop endometrial carcinoma.